Symbiosis School for Liberal Arts Admissions 2026

-The syllabus of chemistry in CUET 2025 is divided into sixteen parts which covers topics like polymers, biomolecules, surface chemistry, coordination compounds and more.
-There are a total of 50 questions in CUET 2025, among which students are required to answer 40 questions.
-Candidates can find details on CUET chemistry syllabus in the table below.
+The CUET syllabus for themistry consists of a total of 16 parts.
+The whole syllabus is divided into various topics and sub-topics.
+There are a total of 50 questions asked in the CUET examination, each worth 5 marks for each question.
 Students are advised to read the entire article to learn more about the CUET syllabus for chemistry and other related details.

-Candidates preparing for the CUET exam for chemistry paper can check the CUET 2025 Syllabus pdf below.
-The CUET chemistry syllabus 2025 PDF download will help the candidates to go through the syllabus.
-The CUET UG syllabus 2025 for chemistry consists of 16 units, and candidates should study hard to perform well in the exam.
-Students are advised to note that CUET 2025 Chemistry syllabus consists of topics like solid state solutions, coordination compounds, alcohols, electrochemistry, ethers, aldehydes, chemical kinetics and organic compounds containing nitrogen.
-The detailed chemistry syllabus for CUET 2025 are listed below.
+Candidates preparing for the CUET exam for the chemistry paper can check the CUET 2026 Syllabus PDF below.
+The CUET Chemistry Syllabus 2026 PDF will help candidates review the syllabus.
+The CUET UG syllabus 2026 for chemistry consists of 16 units, and candidates should study hard to perform well in the exam.
+Students are advised to note that the CUET 2026 Chemistry syllabus consists of topics like solid state solutions, coordination compounds, alcohols, electrochemistry, ethers, aldehydes, chemical kinetics and organic compounds containing nitrogen.
+The detailed chemistry syllabus for CUET 2026 is listed below.

 Unit | Title | Subject |